Cocke County High School

 Cocke County career technical students have also performed extremely well at various state and national competitions over the past years.

-The administration of Cocke County High School consists of one white male principal, one white female assistant principal, one white male assistant principal, and one white male dean of students.
+The administration of Cocke County High School consists of one white male principal, one white female assistant principal, one white male assistant principal, and one curriculum coordinator.
 One assistant principal is located in the Career Technical building.
 One assistant principal also serves as Athletic Director.
 The average years of experience for administrative staff is 39 years.

 The faculty consists of 46 males and 46 females who are certified personnel.
 Ninety of the faculty members are Caucasian, one is African-American, and one is Hispanic.
 The average years experience for the faculty is 17.1 years.
 Fifty-three percent of the faculty hold advanced degrees, and three teachers have National Board Certification.
 Ninety-nine percent of our core curriculum classes are taught by highly qualified teachers.
 In addition to certified personnel, Cocke County High School has seven secretaries and bookkeepers, eleven cafeteria workers, eight custodians, and fourteen teacher aides and support personnel.